GriselSanchez/money-input/README.md

 ### TODO:

-[] Option to enable a default value -> format number to string [] Option to disable integer separators
+- [ ]  Option to enable a default value
-[] Option to disable decimals
+- [ ]  Option to disable decimals
-[] Option to enable negative values
+- [ ]  Option to enable negative values
+- [ ]  Option to disable integer separators